tc39/proposal-array-from-async/README.md

-The most prominent example is **[jQuery][]**, which is *still* the most popular JS library in the world. jQuery’s core design is a single über-object with dozens of methods on it, all of which return the same object type so that you can continue chaining.
+The most prominent example is **[jQuery][]**, which is *still* the most popular JS library in the world. jQuery’s core design is a single über-object with dozens of methods on it, all of which return the same object type so that we can continue chaining.
 There is even a name for this style of programming:
 [fluent interfaces][].

 [jQuery]: https://jquery.com/
 [fluent interfaces]: https://en.wikipedia.org/wiki/Fluent_interface

+Unfortunately, for all of its fluency, method chaining alone cannot accomodate JavaScript’s other syntaxes: function calls, arithmetic, array/object literals, `await` and `yield`, etc.
+In this way, method chaining remains limited in its applicability.

-### Pipes combine both worlds
+### Pipe operators combine both worlds
 The pipe operator attempts to marry the **convenience** and ease of **method chaining** with the wide **applicability** of **expression nesting**.